ovh/docs/pages/cloud/private-cloud/vmware_vsan_disk_format_upgrade/guide.en-gb.md

 ## Objective

 vSAN disks are regularly upgraded with new versions.
-You need to update the vSAN disk format version to have new features or to maintain compatibility with the versions of your VMware cluster, as described in this arcticle: [Understanding vSAN on-disk format versions and compatibility (2148493)](https://kb.vmware.com/s/article/2148493).
+You need to update the vSAN disk format version to have new features or to maintain compatibility with the versions of your VMware cluster, as described in this article: [Understanding vSAN on-disk format versions and compatibility (2148493)](https://kb.vmware.com/s/article/2148493).

 **This guide explains how to update the format of your vSAN disks.**